 It will re-root itself at its leaf nodes, which means it easily spreads and can cover large areas of ground.
-It will compete with other plants by forming a dense mat, eventually crowing them out and growing over them.
+It can compete with other plants by forming a dense mat and crowding them out.
 It can grow in nearly full sun or dense shade which also gives it an advantage.
-It can climb and attach itself to trees.
+It does not have tendencies to climb.
 It is currently an invasive plant in 13 states throughout North America.

 Vinca is still sold in garden centers and is often used by landscaping companies as a groundcover to fill in large areas.
 It is an easy plant to grow and inexpensive plant to purchase, which makes it more appealing to use.